 Here we used $\supp(\tau)\subset [\frac{1}{2},\frac{3}{2}]$ and, in the last estimate,

 Since $T_j$ is selfadjoint, this implies both inequalities. \end{proof}

-We need another bound that replaces the $L^1$-$L^\infty$-estimate in the nonsymmetric setting.
-It relies on pointwise estimates for the kernel function that in turn rely on new oscillatory integral estimates that we will prove in the Appendix (Theorem~\ref{thm:OscillatoryIntegral}).
+We need another bound as a replacement for the $L^1$-$L^\infty$-estimate in the nonsymmetric setting.
+It relies pointwise estimates for the kernel function that we will prove using oscillatory integral estimates.
+The lengthy proof of the latter is deferred to the Appendix (Theorem~\ref{thm:OscillatoryIntegral}).
 We introduce the phase function

 and the first step is to rewrite the convolution $T_jf = \Phi_j\ast (\tau(|D|)f)$ in polar coordinates.
 We recall our notational convention $x=(y,z)\in\R^{d-k}\times\R^k$.

 \begin{prop} We have for all $f\in\mathcal S_{G_k}(\R^d)$ and for all $j\geq 1$